What parents need to know

 Is it any good?

-While it's hard to believe that a film about a little girl running away from home and falling in with two felons could be both wacky and heartwarming, many consider SAVANNAH SMILES to be a classic film of the early 1980s.
+It's hard to believe that a film about a little girl running away from home and falling in with two felons could be both wacky and heartwarming, but this one succeeds.
+Many consider SAVANNAH SMILES to be a classic film of the early 1980s.
 While it's arguable whether or not the film has stood the test of time, or whether 21st century kids will appreciate a film loved by parents when they were kids, Savannah Smiles is, at its core, a sweet film about how the love of innocent children is more powerful than greed or ambition.

 The plot isn't exactly the most original or unpredictable; the characters aren't the deepest; the action not the most realistic; but despite this, Savannah Smiles holds period charm for nostalgic adults, and these adults might just convince their kids to give it a shot.
 (And they might want to have a conversation about the perils of running away while they're at it.)

 Families can talk about how Savannah was inspired to run away, in part, from watching a Little Rascals episode where Alfalfa announces that he wants to run away from home.
 Has there ever been a time when TV or movies influenced a questionable decision you made?
 Does it happen often?

 How realistic is Savannah's story?
 How would the themes of running away and abduction be treated differently today?